ardalis/ccm/README.md

 ```

 ## Platforms

 CCM is built in C#, targetting .NET 3.5 and as such runs on Windows.
 The commandline version, CCM.exe, can run on Linux distributions using the mono framework (http://www.monoproject.org).
+It can target code running against any platform since it only parses source files, it doesn't compile or build anything.

 ## Building the code

+### Command Line

+Just build the solution and the command line tool will be in the root level `/bin` folder.

+### Installer

 To build installer, follow these steps: